jalaluddinmohammed/DevOps-Diary/Kubernetes/AKS/hpa.md

+### To perform this lab first deploy all kubernetes manifest using guestbook-all-in-one.yaml

 ## Manual Scaling

 Kubernetes gives us the ability to scale each component of an application dynamically.
 In this section, we will show you how to scale the front end of the guestbook application.
 Right now, the front-end deployment is deployed with three replicas.